 News Armored car heist in the Bronx is part of a pattern, NYPD says The suspect fled in a Honda Accord, pictured.
-Photo Credit: DCPI By Alison Fox firstname.lastname@example.org @AlisonFox Updated December 16, 2015 2:17 PM Print Share fbShare Tweet gShare Email Chief of Detectives Robert Boyce said on Wednesday that the robbery of an armored car in the Bronx this week appears to be part of a pattern.
+Photo Credit: DCPI By Alison Fox firstname.lastname@example.org @AlisonFox Updated December 16, 2015 2:17 PM Print Share fbShare Tweet Email Chief of Detectives Robert Boyce said on Wednesday that the robbery of an armored car in the Bronx this week appears to be part of a pattern.
 In the most recent incident, Boyce said that a suspect waited for a courier to bring money out of a Westchester Avenue check-cashing business and then engaged in a shootout with the vehicle’s guard.
 Boyce said no one was hurt.
 “This is a holiday miracle,” he said.
 The suspect fled in a maroon-colored Honda with about $78,000 in cash, according to Boyce.
 A total of 14 shell casings were recovered from the street; the guard fired four and the suspect fired 10, Boyce said.
 Investigators are looking into a similar robbery on Dec.
 4 that they believe is related.
 That took place just a few blocks away from the most recent one, Boyce said.
 Boyce said police believe there are at least two or three people involved in these robberies.
 By Alison Fox email@example.com @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.